 You’ve found the ideal new home – a beautiful established terrace and then comes the shock.

-The building and pest inspection reveals rising damp.
+The building and pest inspection reveal rising damp.

-You’ll often be able to tell a home has rising damp when you enter, because there’s a tell-tale sign of a with a musty odour.
+You’ll often be able to tell a home has rising damp when you enter, because there’s a tell-tale sign of a musty odour.

 Although rising damp can affect any brick house, older homes with poor underfloor ventilation in Sydney and Melbourne are most at risk.

-Rising damp occurs when moisture from the soil surrounding the home finds a way into the structure of your home creating damp conditions that allows mould to thrive.
+Rising dampness occurs when moisture from the soil surrounding the home finds a way into the structure of your home creating damp conditions that allows mould to thrive.